Louis Charles Trabut: Honours

-In 1881, mycologists Pier Andrea Saccardo and Casimir Roumeguère published a fungi genus (in the family Phyllachoraceae), Trabutia, which was named after Trabut.
+In 1881, mycologists Pier Andrea Saccardo and Casimir Roumeguère published a fungal genus (in the family Phyllachoraceae), Trabutia, which was named after Trabut.

 In 1920, F.Stevens published Trabutiella, also in the family Phyllachoraceae.

 Lastly, Joanne E.Taylor, K.D.Hyde & E.B.G.Jones in 2003 published Tribulatia which is a monotypic genus of fungi in the family Phyllachoraceae.

 He also has several plant species named after him, such as the eucalyptus species Eucalyptus trabutii.